Music History for

 Today in Michael Jackson History

-1990 - Milli Vanilli's Rob Pilatus shared his perspective on life with Time magazine.
+1990 - Milli Vanilli's Rob Pilatus shared his perspective on life with Time Magazine.
 In the interview he said, "Musically, we're more talented than any Bob Dylan or Paul McCartney.
 Mick Jagger can't produce a sound.
 I'm the new Elvis."

 1991 - James Brown was paroled from prison after serving two years.
 He had been sentenced to six years in prison after leading police on an interstate car chase.